nextthingco/docs/CHIP_Pro_DKit-Docs/source/includes/_connectcontrol.md

   sudo sh -c 'echo 132 > /sys/class/gpio/export'
 ```

 Next, the pin direction needs to be set.
-To read what direction the pin is currently set to use `cat`:
+Use `cat` to read what direction the pin is currently set to:

 ```shell
   cat /sys/class/gpio/gpio132/direction